zhihaodev/udacity-projects/README.md

     	Query by typeOfSession first, then use a projection query to get around this.
 Please refer to the  endpoint `getSessionsYouLike`.([Reference](http://stackoverflow.com/questions/22176586/optimizing-a-inequality-query-in-ndb-over-two-properties))

 - Task 4:

+	When a new session is added to conference and there is more than one session by its speaker at this conference, a new Memcache entry `<websafeConferenceKey, [speaker, sessionNames]>` will be generated.
+Then the `getFeaturedSpeaker` endpoint retrieves this entry by calling `memcache.get()`.